paumayell/pangenomics-workshop/_extras/data.md

 ## Introduction to the dataset
-In 2005 Tettelin and collaborators were working in a vaccine against _Streptococcus agalactiae_, the organism responsible of the main cause of nenonatal infections in humans.
+In 2005 Tettelin and collaborators were working in a vaccine against _Streptococcus agalactiae_, the organism responsible of the main cause of neonatal infections in humans.
 When comparing these six genomes, it was discovered that a single genome does nos contain all the genetic repertoir of a species.
 These data lead to the aknowledge of the inter-species genomic variation.
 The genetic content was described as the pan-genome consisting of a core genome shared by all isolates, plus a dispensable genome consisting of partially shared and strain-specific genes.

 ## References